 How can one phrase mean so many different things to different people?
 What’s the phrase?
 Well, it is that much-bandied phrase Category Vision.

 Recently we were approached by a client and asked to submit a proposal for a category vision project.
-Our proposal confirmed that the project required a consolidation of trends from a consumer, shopper, channel, lifestyle etc. and we recommended that the vision should have a 3-5 year window.
+Our proposal confirmed that the project required a consolidation of trends from a consumer, shopper, channel, customer perspective etc and we recommended that the vision should have a 3-5 year window.
 We had a long discussion about the need for a forward view, that it is not just a historical review.

 Another client asked us to review an existing category vision that wasn’t landing very well with customers.
 This time, however, there were no supporting insights by which to validate the growth opportunities identified.
 This lack of supporting evidence had allowed customers to question the robustness of the vision.
 Understandably in this instance, the customer could question the rigour of the vision and so bring into question the legitimacy of the overall project.

-A detailed Category Vision will impact an organisation in all functional silos, steer operational plans and KPI’s.
+A detailed Category Vision will impact all functions in an organisation, steer operational plans and KPI’s.
 Embedding the category vision throughout the organisation is paramount.
-Above all, all departments must own the vision, not just by the category team.
+Above all, all teams must own the vision, not just the category team.
 Everyone in the organisation must understand their role in delivering the vision and where their responsibilities begin and end.

-Also, it is not enough to have a shiny presentation that identifies growth opportunities with targets that are quantified and qualified with snappy phrases to bring it to life.
-There clearly needs to be strategies and tactics that can be implemented, monitored and tracked to deliver project success.
+Also, it is not enough to have a shiny presentation that identifies growth opportunities with targets that are quantified and qualified with snappy phrases and visuals to bring it to life.
+There clearly needs to be strategies and tactics that can be implemented, monitored and tracked to deliver the identified opportunities.

-A solid category vision needs to be compelling – whilst being stretching, enough to motivate the organisation to chase it, but not so fanciful that it seems too far away.
+A solid category vision needs to be compelling – whilst being stretching, enough to motivate the organisation to chase it, but not so fanciful that it seems unachievable.

 There needs to be a transparent and clearly identified feedback loop so we can learn as we go along and change or update the plan as needed.